W4l-store/Amazon-Borders-FBA-Report-Generator/README.md

 (Formerly "Template Update and SKU Mapping")

 1.  **Automatic Template Update:** The `data/template.csv` file (used as a base for the final report) is automatically updated using the latest "All listings report" each time the script runs.
 This ensures new listings are included.
-2.  **SKU Mapping Download:** The script downloads SKU mapping data from a configured Google Sheet.
+2.  **SKU Mapping Download:** The script downloads SKU mapping data from a configured Google Sheet `sku_mapping`.
 This mapping is crucial for identifying which listings are designated 'borders'.
-3.  **Border Identification:** Listings are identified as 'borders' based on whether they have an entry in the downloaded mapping data.
+3.  **Border Identification:** Listings are identified as 'borders' based on whether they have an entry in the downloaded mapping data or have word 'border' in the title.
 4.  **Potential Unmapped Borders:** The script identifies listings that might be borders but are not yet mapped.
 Criteria include:
     *   Not having a 'border' mapping.
     *   Not having a 'Blue system' mapping.
     *   Containing "border" in the title OR having a price between $17 and $20 (configurable thresholds might apply).
-    *   These potential borders are saved to `results/potential_not_mapped_borders.csv` for manual review and updating in the Google Sheet mapping source.
+    *   These potential borders are saved to `results/potential_not_mapped_borders.csv` for manual review and updating in the Google Sheet `sku_mapping`.
 Maintaining accurate mapping is vital.

 ### Sales Forecasting & Shipment Recommendation

 To simplify inventory management, the script includes forecasting:

 1.  **WMA Forecast:** Calculates a Weighted Moving Average forecast (`Forecast` column) for the next month's FBA sales.
-It uses sales data from the 30d, 60d, and 90d reports, typically weighting recent sales more heavily (e.g., 3:2:1).
+It uses sales data from the 30d, 60d, and 90d reports, and 12m report for M_12M calculation.
+Typically weighting recent sales more heavily (e.g., 3:2:1).
 2.  **Recommended Shipment:** Calculates a recommended shipment quantity (`Rec Ship` column) using the formula: `Forecast - FBA Inventory - Inbound Quantity`.
 This provides a quick indicator of how much stock might be needed.

 ## Troubleshooting